Romanian death traditions and rituals: pomana and Romani musicians

 Imagine being dressed in black head to toe in the middle of the afternoon in August.
 We had to.
 If anyone showed up at the funeral wearing any other color it would have been offensive.
 Especially red!
 Red was the fashion equivalent of giving the deceased the middle finger.
 I’m so attached to this tradition that even though I live in Italy now, where they don’t color-code funerals at all, I just can’t bring myself to show up in anything other than black.

-Romanian death rituals: the lautari musical funeral procession
+Romanian death traditions: the lautari musical funeral procession

 The horses leading us were wearing black tack, and black blinders, and black tassels.
 The coffin was draped with flowers, and following close behind it was the band.
 There were 12 musicians with instruments ranging from violins and violas to accordions and various brass pieces similar to the saxophone and tuba.
 Most of them had jaunty hats and dapper mustaches and smiles on their faces.
 Theirs was a very old profession, dating back to Gipsy “lautari” groups, and even further back to Turkish and Byzantine music.